Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions

 where,

-We usually solve in teleparallel $F(T)$ gravity the eqns \eqref{1001a}--\eqref{1001b}.
-Therefore in refs. \cite{preprint,coleylandrygholami,scalarfieldTRW}, we showed that eqn \eqref{1001b} is trivially satisfied despite a non-zero spin-connection, because the teleparallel geometry is purely symmetric.
-Only the eqns \eqref{1001a} is non-trivial and will be explicitly solved in detail.
+{We} usually solve in teleparallel $F(T)$ gravity, Equations \eqref{1001a} and \eqref{1001b}.
+Therefore in refs. \cite{preprint,coleylandrygholami,scalarfieldTRW}, we showed that Equation \eqref{1001b} is trivially satisfied despite a non-zero spin-connection, because the teleparallel geometry is purely symmetric.
+Only Equation \eqref{1001a} is non-trivial and will be explicitly solved in detail.